2026.06.25

 Calvin Tomkins, Duchamp: A Biography (New York: Henry Holt and Company, 1996), p.
 389.

 Yara has since been removed from its former position within the museum courtyard, thus the visual connection representing the love affair, as intimated by Tomkins, between Duchamp and Martins can no longer be experienced by the gallery visitor.
-Nonetheless, it is worth further noting that not only is Tomkins's visual connection identical to the experience of viewing Etant donnés: 1. la chute d'eau/ 2. le gaz d'éclairage (a Duchamp work also now in Philadelphia, but a secret project of Duchamp's until his death in 1968), but the Tomkins Duchamp-Martins connection at Philadelphia also reënacts the "sacred and profane love" theme of Jennewein's Western Civilization.
+Nonetheless, it is worth further noting that not only is Tomkins's visual connection identical to the experience of viewing Étant donnés: 1. la chute d'eau/ 2. le gaz d'éclairage (a Duchamp work also now in Philadelphia, yet kept secret until his death in 1968), but the Tomkin's Duchamp-Martins connection at Philadelphia also reenacts the "sacred and profane love" theme of Jennewein's Western Civilization.
 That all these love themes should have occurred along the same exact axis is perhaps the greatest chance happening in 20th century art.

-In any case, a clear, sunny day in Philadelphia offers one the opportunity to stand in museum courtyard and catch a faint glimpse of The Large Glass, especially the glider element.
+In any case, a clear, sunny day in Philadelphia offers one the opportunity to stand in the museum courtyard and catch a faint glimpse of The Large Glass, especially the Sieves or Parasols elements.
 Again, one finds oneself peering through yet another Duchamp aperture.

 (so-called) Birth of Venus in a Dream 3